 In particular, being a member will enhance your credibility, giving recognition to every responsible landlord.
 It also helps you keep up-to-date on the latest information and legislative changes in the PRS.
 Whatever your status, most landlords face the same regulatory and legal challenges, currently governing the PRS – regulation you may be unaware of if you aren’t a member of a landlords’ association.
 The repercussions of not understanding these regulations can be very costly.

 Unlike other member organisations, we devote a great deal of time to changing the frequently unfair negative characterisation of landlords.
 For instance, we launched a campaign on the benefits of the PRS, which sought to change the pervasive stereotype that landlords are the only ones who can benefit from the PRS.
-The campaign, which can be accessed here, focused on how it’s possible to be at once a landlord, interested in making money, and a socially conscious member of society,
+The campaign focused on how it’s possible to be at once a landlord, interested in making money, and a socially conscious member of society,